austincloudguru/terraform-aws-efs/README.md

 # AWS EFS Terraform Module
-Terraform module that creates an Elastic File System on AWS.
+Terraform module that creates an Elastic File System on AWS along with the mount targets.
+It also creates a security group that allows access to 2049 to any instance that has the security group attached to it.

 # Terraform versions
 Terraform 0.12